We are working with Connected Kerb to provide more electric vehicle charging points across the entire district.

 You will need your own cables with a “Type 2 connector” for all of our charge points.

-It can cost £15 to fully charge an EV at a public EV charger, which is a considerable saving on petrol and diesel.
+It can cost as little as £15 to fully charge an EV at a public EV charger, which is a considerable saving on petrol and diesel.

 Please call Connected Kerb’s customer support at 0800 0291 696 in the first instance with the charging point number and a picture, if possible.